Extends tokens using uint256 tokenId to support tokenName of type string and to convert back to tokenId.

 - 1a.2. tokenId and tokenName MUST be two-way single mapping, meaning if tokenId exists, tokenName MUST exist and vice versa and

-tokenId = nameToId(idToName(tokenId))
+tokenId = nameToId(idToName(tokenId)) and

-tokenName = idToName(nameToId(tokenName))
+tokenName = idToName(nameToId(tokenName)) MUST hold true.

-1b. if the compliant doesn't implement IERC_NamedTokenCore
+1b. if the compliant contract does not implement IERC_NamedTokenCore,

-it MAY follow the default mapping rule between tokenId
+it MAY follow the default mapping rule between tokenId and tokenName

-uint256 tokenId = uint256(keccak256(tokenName))
+uint256 tokenId = uint256(keccak256(tokenName)).

-for a compliant contract is RECOMMENDED to
+All methods involving tokenId for a compliant contract are RECOMMENDED to

-have a counterpart method end with ByName
+have a counterpart method ending with ByName that substitutes all

-pamameters of uint256 tokenId
+parameters of uint256 tokenId with string memory tokenName,

 and the behavior of the counterpart method MUST be consistent